efuzy/efuzy/docs/src/pages/layout/layout.md

 :::

 ### Understanding the "view" prop
-Quasar introduces a unique and excellent layout concept, which allows you to easily structure layouts to work in certain ways, by simply changing a short string notation.
+Efuzy introduces a unique and excellent layout concept, which allows you to easily structure layouts to work in certain ways, by simply changing a short string notation.

 To explain how this works, imagine your Layout is a 3x3 matrix of containers (depicted in blue below).
 The first row of containers would be the header and the last row would be the footer.
 The first column of containers would be the "left" and last column would be the "right".
 The center of the matrix, below the header and above the footer, would be the page or main content container.